-A multi-criteria valuation is carried out on a six-monthly basis by the Ofi Invest Group's management teams.
+The Ofi invest Group's management teams conduct a multi-criteria assessment every six months.
 Depending on the circumstances, it takes into consideration several or all of the following criteria:

 - Monitoring volumes of transactions per market broker; - analysis of the counterparty risk and how this develops (a distinction is made between "brokers" and "counterparties"); - the nature of the financial instrument, the execution price, where applicable the total cost, the speed of execution and the size of the order; - Feedback on operational incidents identified by managers or the Middle Office.